nirmata/pov/enterprise-kyverno/installation/README.md

 * Continuous Delivery: Integrate Kyverno deployments into your existing CI/CD pipelines for faster and more reliable releases.
 * Collaboration: Facilitate collaboration among teams by providing a single source of truth for all Kyverno configurations.

+Jump to ArgoCD approach [here](./argocd/README.md).

+Enterprise Kyverno is also available as an independent Helm chart that you can install in your cluster.
+If you skipped installation via ArgoCD, continue following the below steps.

 ## Prerequisites
 * Kubernetes version compatibility:
   * Enterprise Kyverno supports Kubernetes versions 1.22 and above (see [Kubernetes Compatibility Matrix](https://docs.nirmata.io/docs/n4k/release-compatibility-matrix/))